 About this course

-We are in the world top 50 for Statistics and Operational Research (QS subject rankings 2019)
+We are in the global top 50: ranking 34th in the world and seventh domestically for Statistics and Operational Research (QS subject rankings 2022)

 - local government

 You’ll learn to develop and evaluate public health programmes and conduct epidemiological studies.
 The specialist areas you’ll be able to explore include: